 ThinkWine is the ultimate destination for wine lovers.
 It offers more than 500 carefully selected wines by French sommeliers and serves tasty French dishes.
 One-third of the wines are under $1,000 a bottle, and wines by the glass start at $60.

 Nevertheless, the knowledgeable workers behind the bar will happily tell you more about the wines.
 There are also cheeses, charcuterie, and other wine-friendly snacks on the menu.
-Plus, you can book a private room, a balcony, and even the wine cellar for personal gatherings.
+Plus, you can book a private room, a balcony, and even a wine cellar for personal gatherings.
 How amazing is that?

 Address: 2/F LL Tower, 2 Shelley St, Central, Hong Kong